11 Ways to Survive Sleep Deprivation as a New Mom

 Sleep deprivation after giving birth is like studying for your final semester of college finals but on steroids.

-If you find yourself struggling with the lack of sleep your getting with your newborn, here are some tips on how to cope with sleep deprivation as a new mom.
+If you find yourself struggling with the lack of sleep you’re getting with your newborn, here are some tips on how to survive sleep deprivation as a new mom.

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.